canonical/checkbox/docs/tutorial/using-checkbox/advanced-config.rst

    [test selection]
    forced = yes

+To verify that this works, let's create a config file with the default filename `checkbox.conf` at one of the default lookup locations
-Also, just to be sure that this works, lets create a standard ``~/.config/checkbox.conf`` config that does not do what we want
+``~/.config/checkbox.conf`` config that does _not_ do what we want.

 .. code:: none